The Atlantic Region

 This page provides information about the LIPs in the Atlantic Region.
 The census geographies used by these LIPs are defined at the bottom of this page, along with dashboard data and definition sources.
 These can also be found in the Dashboard Dictionary (dated 2020-02-03).

 Geographies and their data boundaries are listed below, starting with Canada and the Atlantic Region.
 Listed alphabetically within the region are its provinces.
 Listed under each province are the LIPs within it, also in alphabetical order.
-Data for all of these geographies will be visible once the dashboard is fully populated (in the fall of 2020).
-Where additional local data or information has been provided, links are shown following the data boundary description.

 CANADA – Geography: Canada.
 Canada Fast Facts 2016.